Duration |

 Start your day with a delicious breakfast, then join our expert tour guide for an unforgettable tour of Cairo's most iconic landmarks.
 Perfect for the whole family, this experience brings Cairo’s treasures to life.

 The Giza Pyramids, built during Egypt's Fourth Dynasty (2613-2494 BCE), are among the world's most iconic ancient structures.
-The Great Pyramid, commissioned by Pharaoh Khufu (2589-2566 BCE), was the tallest man-made structure for over 3,800 years.
+The Great Pyramid, commissioned by Pharaoh Khufu (2589-2566 BCE), was the tallest man made structure for over 3,800 years.
 Pharaoh Khafre (2558-2532 BCE) built the second pyramid, linked to the Great Sphinx, while Pharaoh Menkaure (2532-2503 BCE) constructed the smaller third pyramid.
 These royal tombs showcase the engineering skills and spiritual beliefs of ancient Egypt, offering a look into a civilization that thrived over 4,500 years ago.

 Continue your family tour with a visit to the Valley Temple of Pharaoh Khafre, built around 2570 BCE during Egypt's Fourth Dynasty.
-Khafre, son of Pharaoh Khufu and builder of Giza's second-largest pyramid, included this temple in his grand funerary complex.
+Khafre, son of Pharaoh Khufu and builder of Giza's second largest pyramid, included this temple in his grand funerary complex.
 Made from limestone and granite, it was used for mummification rituals to prepare the pharaoh for the afterlife.
 With expert tour guides, explore the religious practices and beliefs of ancient Egypt during this fascinating era.

 Next, you'll visit the Great Sphinx of Giza, one of Egypt's most iconic monuments, built during Pharaoh Khafre's reign (c.
 2558–2532 BCE) in the Fourth Dynasty.
 Carved from a single limestone outcrop, this colossal statue has stood on the Giza Plateau for over 4,500 years.
 With the body of a lion symbolizing strength and a face thought to depict Khafre, the Sphinx has fascinated historians for millennia.
 Its first recorded excavation was in 1817 by Captain Giovanni Battista Caviglia, though earlier efforts likely occurred in ancient times.
 Your tour guide will explain its historical significance, its connection to Khafre's mortuary complex, and the enduring mysteries of its construction and purpose.